Fred Astaire and Ginger Rogers

-Fred Astaire (May 10, 1899 – June 22, 1987) and Ginger Rogers (July 16, 1911 – April 25, 1995) were dance partners in a total of 10 films, nine of them with RKO Radio Pictures from 1933 to 1939, and one, The Barkleys of Broadway, with MGM in 1949, their only color film.
+Fred Astaire (May 10, 1899 – June 22, 1987) and Ginger Rogers (July 16, 1911 – April 25, 1995) were dance partners in a total of 10 films, 9 being released by RKO Pictures from 1933 to 1939, and 1, The Barkleys of Broadway, by Metro-Goldwyn-Mayer in 1949, their only Technicolor film.

 Career at RKO

 Astaire and Rogers were first paired together in the 1933 movie Flying Down to Rio.
 They were cast in supporting roles, with fifth and fourth billing, respectively, but their performance in the "Carioca" number was the highlight of the film, and RKO Radio Pictures was eager to capitalize on their popularity.

 In 1934, Astaire and Rogers made the musical movie The Gay Divorcee, which co-starred Edward Everett Horton.
 It was their first joint starring roles in a movie and grossed even more than Flying Down to Rio, with worldwide rentals of $1.8 million; the movie also featured the classic Cole Porter song "Night and Day".
 The song "The Continental" from the movie was a hit and was also the first song to win the Academy Award for Best Original Song at the 1934 Academy Awards.

 Astaire and Rogers made two movies in 1935.
 In Roberta, which featured the song "I Won't Dance", Astaire and Rogers received second and third billing, respectively, behind Irene Dunne.
 It was a hit, with worldwide rentals of $2.3 million.
 Top Hat, which also co-starred Horton, marked the first time the duo had a film written solely for them, and it proved to be one of the most successful films of the year, with worldwide rentals of $3.2 million.
 It was the most profitable film RKO made in the 1930s, with profits of $1.3 million.
+The film featured songs by Irving Berlin, including the Oscar-nominated "Cheek to Cheek".

 They were voted fourth on the Top Ten Money Making Stars Poll for 1934–1935, as published by Quigley Publishing Company.

 By 1936, Astaire and Rogers were top box office names.
 That year they made another two movies together: Follow the Fleet and Swing Time, which were both hits, earning worldwide rentals of $2.7 million and $2.6 million, respectively.
 Follow the Fleet boasted another Irving Berlin score, which featured the vignette "Let's Face the Music and Dance".
 Swing Time spawned the Oscar-winning song "The Way You Look Tonight", written by Jerome Kern with lyrics by Dorothy Fields, which Astaire sang to Rogers.
 John Mueller has cited Swing Time for possessing "the greatest dancing in the history of the universe."
 The dance sequences for Swing Time (e.g. "Never Gonna Dance") are considered by Arlene Croce to be the high point of their art.
 This scene took 47 takes to perfect, during which the dancers had to ascend stairs, spinning, until they perfected it.
 By the end of the shoot, Rogers' feet were bleeding.
 They were voted the third biggest money making stars of 1936 in the annual Quigley poll.